hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ## ♟️ HESS: A Checkmate Move in SEO and AI Grounding at the First Semantic Hop

+Traditional SEO is an arms race: content volume, links, tech audits, endless updates.
+If you can become the preferred machine-readable source, you reduce how hard you have to fight.

 HESS transforms SEO from a marketing tactic into digital real estate ownership.
 Rather than optimizing content for discovery, a publisher establishes a deterministic semantic root—effectively registering the authoritative definition of a topic.

 This shifts SEO from ranking competition to semantic property control.